 You do not have to hate anything about yourself in order to do any of those things.

-Honestly – if you want something it is worth both the effort and the time it takes to get there.
+If you really want something, it is worth both the effort and the time it takes to get there.
+It is rarely glamorous or exciting, but honesty rarely is.

-But I made a commitment that day to be boringly, uncompromisingly honest with people when it came to the hows and whys of progress.
+That day I made a commitment to be boringly, uncompromisingly honest with people when it came to the hows and whys of progress.

 And if you do see me on the gym floor looking like a budget extra in a zombie movie, please, for the love of everything that is pure in this world, don’t tell me that I’m looking ‘good’.